UniversalBuilder/Image-Analysis-Notions-for-the-Microscopist/README.md

 # Image Analysis Notions for the Microscopist

- Collection of code snippets, IJ macros, jupyter notebooks and other documents.

- The goal of this repository is to give some insights to the beginner on how to do image processing and analysis.
+This repository gives some insights to the beginner on how to do image processing and analysis.
+It uses a collection of ImageJ macros, jupyter notebooks, PDFs and other documents.

+# Author

+Yannick Krempp
+(IT and Imaging Specialist at the Cellular Imaging Facility, Lausanne)